 The Berkeley neighborhood in Denver is located in northwest Denver, and Tennyson Street is probably my favorite area to take visitors.
 It's great for a walk, finding a great brunch or dinner spot, and discovering awesome retail options and even a couple of breweries.
 For that reason, I related it to Laurel Street in San Carlos.

 Berkeley is one Denver’s most desirable neighborhoods with some great older architecture and many newly constructed homes as well.
-See what is for sale in Berkeley.

-Greenwood Village and Atherton
+Greenwood Village, CO and Atherton

 Offering incredible benefits including access to great schools, exceptional sense of community, close proximity to idyllic trails and open space and easy access to RTD light rail, Greenwood Village is a coveted suburb in south Denver.

 The community is quite diverse featuring stately homes, towering condominium buildings, older and brand new apartment buildings, and a range of commercial ventures in locations ranging from strip malls to the venerable Denver Tech Center.
 In fact, the DTC provides an enormous tax base for the community, and as a result you’ll find beautiful parks and landscaping, and plentiful jobs within a short commute.
 From the High Line Canal to Cherry Creek State Park, the residents have a multitude of recreational opportunities including miles of trails for hiking and cycling, top notch parks and playing fields, and even a skateboarding park.
 Children and parents alike love Westlands Park, near Orchard and Quebec, which features a terrific playground, open playing fields and a wonderful creek bed for exploring.

 Please feel free to reach out to Usaj Realty today to help with a move from California to Denver.
 We are relocation experts and would be thrilled to help you as you transition to the Mile High City.

 Posted by Jennifer Black